Bodo

 - Awards And Recognition

-- Bodo artists and leaders have received national and international recognition for their contributions to culture and society.
+- Bodo artists and leaders have received national and regional awards for their contributions to culture, education, and community leadership.

 - Modern Influences